cse110-fall21-group9/Digital-Cookbook-App/README.md

 ## Installation for Devs
 1. Fork or Clone this repository
 2. Navigate to the root folder in your preferred shell
-3. Ensure that you have a recent LTS version of Node.js and NPM installed.
+3. Ensure that you have a recent LTS version of Node.js and npm installed.
-4. Run `npm install`.
-NPM should install all of this app's dependencies for you.
+4. Run `npm install`. npm should install all of this app's dependencies for you.
 5. Run `npm start`.
 This will invoke the electron runtime environment and open the app window on your desktop.

 ## Core Features